SOUND FOUNTAIN

 If you want to go active by just adding a subwoofer to a pair of satellite speakers, you can start by using existing 2-way systems and combine these with just one subwoofer, home built or manufactured commercially.
 This is the most common configuration.
 There are many options.

-Back loaded horns do not go deep and if you want to reproduce low frequencies through a horn, the mouth of the horn should be extremely large.
-Two of these can cover the entire wall of your listening room.
+Back loaded horns do not go deep and if you want to reproduce low frequencies through a horn, the mouth of the horn should be extremely large and the way the sound travels has to be rather long.
+Even if your listening room in your house permits, these horns can occupy the entire back wall of the listening room.

-Also transmission line systems have a peculiar behavior.
-In the region of 60 to 80 Hz. there is a slight phase shift in most systems.
+Transmission line systems suffer from the same phase shift as bass reflex systems.
 And again the cone excursion is restricted in that area.
-There the sound is slender if compared to a big unit in a closed box and in many transmission lines the lowest frequencies are emphasized and are slow.
+There the sound is slender if compared to a big unit in a closed box.
+In many transmission lines the lowest frequencies are emphasized and are slow.

 There are also designs for open baffles.
 But the side panels have to be very large (as in the case of the horns).
-And there are various dipole designs.
+And there are various dipole designs too.

-Each and every box, baffle, column or screen has to reproduce sounds which in real life are produced by large instruments (organ, grand piano, big drum, an large orchestra), or by instruments with a entirely different shape (violin, cello, flute, etc.), it certainly is no mean task to get a loudspeaker system"right".
+Each and every box, baffle, column or screen has to reproduce sounds which in real life are produced by large instruments (organ, longest and thick strings of the grand piano, big drum, large orchestra), or by instruments with a entirely different shape (violin, cello, flute, etc.), it certainly is no mean task to get a loudspeaker system "right".
+In this context the question that is often repeated is: Can a large electostatic loudspeaker reproduce a violin sound?

 Many hobbyists and audiophiles use 24 dB Linkwitz filters to separate the woofer completely from the transducers for the mid and high frequencies.
 It is up to you if you want to opt for such steep filter slopes.
 It may be that when gaining more experience while assembling an active system you will find out that less steep slopes may result in better phase and a more harmonic and lively sound.